hendraaagil/next-chakra-starter/README.md

 3. Page transition <br />
    If you want to custom the page transition go to `pages/_app.js` in `MotionBox` component.
 4. Next SEO config file <br />
-   You can custom `meta`, favicon, open graph, etc. in `next-seo.config.js`
+   You can custom `meta`, favicon, open graph, etc. in `next-seo.config.js`.
-5. You also can customize nprogress in `styles/css/nprogress.css`
+5. You also can customize nprogress in `styles/css/nprogress.css`.
+6. Using absolute path based on `jsconfig.json` file.

 ## Documentation